nodejs/node/doc/api/http2.md

 * `callback` {Function}
 * Returns: {Http2SecureServer}

-Used to set the timeout value for http2 server requests, and sets a callback function that is called when there is no activity on the `Http2Server` after `msecs` milliseconds.
+Used to set the timeout value for http2 secure server requests, and sets a callback function that is called when there is no activity on the `Http2SecureServer` after `msecs` milliseconds.

 The given callback is registered as a listener on the `'timeout'` event.